-These funds can be distributed through two funding mechanisms: 1) a competitive award program, and 2) interagency contracts and unsolicited projects.
-These award guidelines establish the high-level process and criteria that OPC will use to solicit applications, evaluate and select proposals, and distribute awards using OTC interim mitigation funds, consistent with Program priorities as defined in Section 1.2.3 As Program priorities and the amount of interim mitigation funds received may change from year to year, the competitive solicitation released each year will provide more specific details on the types of projects OPC is soliciting and the amount of funding available.
+These funds can be distributed through two funding mechanisms: 1) a competitive award program, and 2) discretionary awards, including but not limited to interagency contracts and other projects addressing timely or emerging problems.
+These award guidelines establish the high-level process and criteria that OPC will use to solicit competitive applications, evaluate and select proposals, and distribute awards using OTC interim mitigation funds, consistent with the Policy and with the Program's priorities as defined in Section 1.2.3 As Program priorities and the amount of interim mitigation funds received may change from year to year, the competitive solicitation released each year will provide more specific details on the types of projects OPC is soliciting and the amount of funding available.